dimerapp/dimer-vue/README.md

 ```

 ## Dimer Tree
-The `DimerTree` component is the bare minimum you need in order to render markdown JSON AST as Vue elements.
+The `DimerTree` component is the bare minimum you need to render markdown JSON AST as Vue elements.

 ```js
 import { Dimer, DimerTree } from 'dimer-vue'